You can publish files in your file storage area on the web to let others access your files. The domains you can use include

 www.yourdomain.com.
 If you absolutely must use IP addresses, you can currently use

-. (dot) in it, then you won't be allowed to use it to create a website.
+. (dot) in them can't be used to create a website.
 The reason for this is around "namespace" management.

-Basically we are trying to map all email addresses (usernames and aliases) to URLs.
-We're doing this mostly by converting
+We are trying to map all email addresses (usernames and aliases) to URLs.
+We do this by converting

 http://name.fastmail.com.
 In general, that's simple and works well, but there are slightly different implications with URLs to email addresses.